Career Path Forecast

 According

-to the U.S. Department of Labor, employment is expected to increase much
+to the U.S. Department of Labor, employment of veterinarians is expected

-These owners are becoming more aware of the availability of advanced
+human-animal bond.
+These pet owners are becoming more aware of the

-care and are more willing to pay for intensive veterinary care than
+availability of advanced care and are more willing to pay for intensive

-owners in the past.
-Furthermore, the number of pet owners purchasing pet
+veterinary care than owners in the past.
+Furthermore, the number of pet

-insurance is rising, increasing the likelihood that considerable money
+owners purchasing pet insurance is rising, increasing the likelihood

 More